-(including desired loan contracts) into banks.
-There are also no missing data due to discouraged potential (riskiest) borrowers not submitting applications.
-Moreover, for each borrower application, we have other completely identical ones except for just one variable, and hence we can compare the relative strength of different borrower factors for lending, as well as analyzing risk-taking.
+Crucially, our experiment ensures that all banks offering their mortgages through the online broker receive the same mortgage applications, defined by the same borrower and the same (desired) loan contract characteristics.
+Hence, our estimates are not biased by endogenous selection of borrowers (including desired loan contracts) into banks.
+There are also no missing data due to discouraged potential (riskiest) borrowers not submitting applications.3 Moreover, for each borrower application, we have other completely identical ones except for just one variable, and hence we can compare the relative strength of different borrower factors for lending, as well as analyzing risk-taking.

 We identify (and measure) borrower vs. bank factors that determine loan acceptances (or loan rates for accepted applications) with borrower and bank fixed effects, respectively, to account for all borrower and lender variations.
 As we have two time periods, we can also interact time with borrower and lender fixed effects.
-Note that our dataset includes bank lending decisions, but these bank decisions may depend on: (i) borrower factors (e.g. risk proxied by income, age and job type, or desired loan rate-type or maturity), and we can even analyze the lending decisions by the same bank at the same time to identical borrowers except for e.g. their income; or (ii) bank factors, and we can even analyze the lending decisions of different banks to the very same borrower, with identical demographic and preferred loan contract characteristics.
+Note that our dataset includes bank lending decisions, but these bank decisions may depend on: (i) borrower factors (e.g. risk proxied by income, age and job type, or desired loan rate-type or maturity), and we can even analyze the lending decisions by the same bank at the same time to identical borrowers except for e.g. their income; or (ii) bank factors (credit supply), where we can even analyze the lending decisions of different banks to the very same borrower, with even identical preferred loan contract characteristics.

 Furthermore, we evaluate the relationship between each bank fixed effect estimated using the experimental data, which is our measure of relative bank strength of credit supply, and the key observed bank balance sheet characteristics (e.g. capital, liquidity, risk).
 Moreover, as each household has other identical ones except for one characteristic, we can measure on loan acceptance or rates the impact of each household factor (e.g. net income, permanent job and age proxying for borrower income level and volatility, and hence risk; maturity and interest rate-type desired by the borrower proxying for preferences/expectations).
 We apply a "group-household" fixed effect that includes all fictitious households with identical variables except for the one factor analyzed.
-Given the literature on bank risk-taking (Freixas and Rochet, 2008), we also assess whether different banks change their lending differently for riskier vs. safer borrowers (where weaker balance sheets are due to e.g. lower income, or riskier loan contracts are due to e.g. longer-term loans).
+Given the literature on bank risk-taking (Freixas and Rochet, 2008), we also assess whether different banks change their lending differently for riskier vs. safer borrowers (due to e.g. lower income, or riskier loan contracts are due to e.g. longer-term loans).